 - If so, then either you disable the system’s start, update, or uninstall the Taskbar X utility.

 10. Disable/Enable Hardware Acceleration of Desktop Windows Manager (DWM)

 In the System’s Registry

-Desktop Window Manage (DWM.exe) is the file responsible for rendering all the graphics effects, transparency attributes of Windows, and the taskbar thumbnails, etc. Although DWM is good in rendering graphics, sometimes, the hardware acceleration feature of the EXE becomes glitchy leading to a white line under the taskbar.
+Desktop Window Manager (DWM.exe) is the file responsible for rendering all the graphics effects, transparency attributes of Windows, the taskbar thumbnails, etc. Although DWM is good at rendering graphics, sometimes, the hardware acceleration feature of the EXE becomes glitchy leading to a white line under the taskbar.
 In this scenario, disabling (or enabling) the hardware acceleration of the DWM process may solve the problem.

 - Click Windows, search for Registry Editor, right-click on it, and select Run as Administrator.

 - Now, in the right pane, right-click on Avalon.Graphics key and select New > DWORD (32-bit) Value.

 - Then, enter the value’s name as DisableHWAcceleration and double-click on it.

 - Now set its value to 1 and close the editor.

 - Then reboot your PC and check if the line under the taskbar is removed.